Turbo charge your business in 2022

-What am I doing, talking about 2020 already?
-Well I’m not asking you to wish your life away, but quite a number of financial advisers have observed that July and August are quieter times for them.
+What am I doing, talking about 2022 already?
+Well I’m not asking you to wish your life away, but quite a number of financial advisers have observed that August and early September are quieter times for them.
 And this quiet time offers an opportunity to do some planning for your business.

-You should always be thinking short-term about your activity planning and how you are engaging and strengthening your relationships with every existing and potential clients.
-However now you have an opportunity to do some longer-term thinking and more strategic thinking about broader areas that will stand your business in good stead over the next few years.
+You should always be thinking short-term about your activity planning and how you are strengthening your relationships with every existing and potential clients, particularly as you are back out now re-engaging with clients after Covid.
+However now you also have an opportunity to do some longer-term thinking and more strategic thinking about broader areas that will stand your business in good stead over the next few years.
 While it’s not an exhaustive list, here are a few areas to think about now.

 Make sure your team are with you

 When’s the last time that you gave structured thought to the development needs and engagement of your team?
 Now might be the time to consider their coaching needs that will help them improve, grow and ultimately benefit your business.
-And maybe also now is a good time for some team building, a day away from the office.
-This can be used to work through some of the challenges facing the business, while also mixing it in with some downtime and building a stronger team spirit.
+And how well are you managing the return to the office?
+Good people are in very short supply at the moment, so make sure you are bringing your team with you.

 Make sure you are fit for purpose yourself!